Implementation and reporting

 Remuneration to Executive Management

 The remuneration of the Managing Director is determined by the Board.
 Other elements of the remuneration are reported in the notes to the financial statements.
-The guidelines for remuneration of the Executive Management are presented to the General Meeting for information purposes.
+The guidelines for remuneration of the Executive Management are presented to the General Meeting.